Early Childhood Australia’s Advocacy

 What Early Childhood Australia Stands for:

 As the national peak body for early childhood, ECA is a regular, and trusted, contributor to the public policy debate on all matters affecting young children (birth to eight years) and their families.
-This includes:

 - Early childhood education and care (preschool, long day care, family day care, occasional care, mobile services and specialist programs)